 For further questions on eligibility please contact the Fellowships & Grants Manager.

-Digital Project Grants are offered in our Autumn round of funding, applications will open 10 August 2020 and close on 30 September 2020.
+Digital Project Grants are offered in our Autumn round of funding, applications will open early August 2021 and close on 30 September 2021.

 To apply for a Digital Project Grant you must use our online system at grants.paul-mellon-centre.ac.uk.
 Once registered you will be able to fill out the online application form (example of which can be downloaded below) and provide the details of two referees.
-Once the application is submitted we will contact the nominated referees with details on how they submit their references which must be completed through our online system and must be no more than 500 words.
+The option to provide the referee details will be available once the application is submitted.
+We will then contact the nominated referee with details on how they submit their reference which must be completed through our online system and must be no more than 500 words.

 Applications and nominated referee details must be received by 30 September, referees have until 10 October to submit their references.